dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 }
 ```

-The main parts of this configuration are the `module`, `target` and `jsx` keys, which instruct Typescript how to output the correct code to load modules in the right way, and also how to deal with the React JSX syntax correctly (covered later).
+The main parts of this configuration are the `module`, `target` and `jsx` keys, which instruct TypeScript how to output the correct code to load modules in the right way, and also how to deal with the React JSX syntax correctly (covered later).

 Let's see what state our Webpack set up is in at the moment.
 From the command line, simply type `webpack` to start compilation.